 It’s a really cool out of the way jungle type city.
 If you like rural cities with a laid back atmosphere then you’ve hit the honeypot.

 Coming here is all about going to visit the villages of the local minorities.
 To do this you’ll require a local guide.

 There’s also the lake.
 This is a volcanic lake you can apparently swim in.
 There’s lots of hawkers selling crap.
 There’s also a lot of supposedly good honey and Khmer beef jerky for sale.
 I tried an extremely weird almost savoury honeycomb type thing.
 I’ll write more about it later, but it tasted a lot like vomit.

 There’s a couple of waterfalls in Banlung, but you’ll need to go by motorbike.

 The town itself has a great few streets with big food markets.
 Standard Khmer cuisine, such as lort cha is everywhere.
 One little highlight though was a random schrawma/kebab stand.
 This made our night.
 Best kebab in Banlung?
 Why not.

 Surprisingly good for such a small town.
 There’s small bars littered everywhere, even a “Reggae Bar” which I assume is where you buy weed.
 The mainstay is Balcony Bar, which is also where we stayed.
 They have $1 Anchor Beers, can’t say fairer than that!

 Sleeping in Banlung

-One if the highlights of the town is the plethora of extremely cheap and decent hotel options.
-There’s high end resorts for those who require it fish to $3 huts and home stays.
+One of the highlights of the town is the plethora of extremely cheap and decent hotel options.
+There’s high end resorts for those who require it down to $3 huts and home stays.